jamesgarriss/onering/generation/weary-miserable-wounded.md

 ## Wounded

 A hero becomes Wounded when he receives a life-threatening blow, typically from combat.
 If a Wounded hero is wounded again, he is unconscious.

+If a hero has 0 [Endurance](endurance-hope.md) and is Wounded, then he is considered to be Dying and will pass away soon without help.